 This sort of hands-off system can lead to losses in productivity and unhappy clients as the workflow moves slowly.
 Managers know this is a struggle, and continue to be frustrated by it, but there are few, if any, tools available on the marketplace to fix the issue completely.

 There are some time tracking utilities that allow an employee to track time and to make comments on the time used.
 The problem, of course, is that such time tracking systems do not provide for any direct accountability on the used time.

 For example, 2 hours logged as ‘meetings’ may well have been used meeting friends around the water cooler.
-Or 4 hours logged as ‘communication’ may’ve been spent communicating about the weekend party that’s coming up.
-This system, while allowing for some additional benefit over a simple time clock, does not provide a solution that has real world benefit for managers or business owners.
+Or 4 hours logged as ‘communication’ may have been spent communicating about the weekend party that’s coming up.
+This system, while allowing for some additional benefit over a simple time clock, does not provide a solution that has a real-world benefit for managers or business owners.